-The maximum availably daily allowed airtime hours on XC navigation per pilot shall not normally exceed 5 hours.
+The maximum availably daily allowed airtime hours on XC navigation per pilot shall not normally exceed 5 hours in one day.
 The only exception to this is the final day of the championship, only if a valid championship has not yet been achieved.